fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 We've only scratched the surface of several soft skills that you should have in 2023 and beyond.
 Several honorable mentions are:

 * Networking - This is a way for individuals to grow their professional or personal lives by building a network of people working in the same industry as they do.
 This is beneficial for several reasons, with someone to reach out to in case they need a job being the first.
+You can begin building your network with LinkedIn by adding all of your coworkers and doing searches of others who are working in your particular industry.
 * Public Speaking -  Some people fear public speaking, but I typically use it as a motivator to learn something well enough to explain it to others.
 While you don't have to do it in a conference setting, the skillset translates to running internal meetings or organizing your thoughts.
+Keep in mind that you don't have to be a developer advocate to practice public speaking!
+Find something that you are passionate about and share it with your team.
 * Time Management - Do you sometimes feel like you can't get anything done?
 I'd suggest creating a prioritized to-do list with 3 "must-do" items for the day, regardless of how little (or big) they might be.
 Setting clear and attainable goals gives you something to work towards, and checking an item off gives you a sense of accomplishment.

-By learning these Soft skills, you'll show your future employer that your education and technical abilities are just the start of the skillset they will acquire when they hire you.
+By learning these soft skills, you'll show your employer that your education and technical abilities are just the start of the skillset they will acquire when they hire you.

 If you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send me a Tweet on [Twitter](https://twitter.com/mbcrump), and I will get back to you.
 Thanks again for reading, and I will catch you on the next one!